su-re-sh-75/Etarvgtc/Round-2.md

 <h3>Input:</h3>
 <p>
+The first line contains an integer key, which need to be deleted.

-The first line contains an integer n, denoting the number of nodes.
+The second line contains an integer n, denoting the number of nodes.

 The next n lines contains node value in the order of insertion.

 </p>

 <h3>Output:</h3>
 <p>
+Inorder Traversal of modified Tree - space separated.
 </p>

 <details>